Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are a variety of things to look over during an house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a variety of things to look over during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
 There are a few examples:

-The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can be extremely costly for property owners and landlords.
-For specialist advice, call now and schedule your rental property house assessment.
+The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling could be significant for property managers and landlords.
+For professional advice, call today and book your rental property home evaluation.

 home assessments for rental properties